Read our five top tips for enjoying tech together as a family

 While useful for certain apps, such as maps or mini cab services, it’s good practice for children to turn off location settings on social media apps, such as Instagram and Facebook.
 If not, people can see where they are when they post a photo or status update.

-If they have privacy features set up (such as only allowing friends to see your posts), this is unlikely to be a problem (see point 3, below), but if their posts are public and available for everyone to see, this could leave them vulnerable to strangers finding them.
+If they have privacy features set up (such as only allowing friends to see their posts), this is unlikely to be a problem (see point 3, below), but if their posts are public and available for everyone to see, this could leave them vulnerable to strangers finding them.

 How to turn off location services: